-This restaurant is technically a neighborhood bar that offers snacks.
+This restaurant is technically a neighbourhood bar that offers snacks.
 Locals usually fill the place, and at lunchtime, expect to see long lines outside.
 This is one of the few places in Venice where you can grab a sandwich for € 1 or € 2 and a glass of wine for just €0.60.
 It has a central location so you can easily stop by for a quick meal while seeing the sites.

 Trattoria dalla Marisa

 This spot is popular for local students or workers who stop in for lunch.
 It’s a family-owned restaurant that serves up authentic, homemade Italian food.
 For the locals, the food here reminds them of something their grandmother would have made.
-The establishment is cozy, old-fashioned and welcoming, even to tourists.
+The establishment is cosy, old-fashioned and welcoming, even to tourists.
 There are shared tables or options to sit by the canal.
 Their rotating lunch menu offers generous portions for just €15.